Best Things to Do in Liverpool

 A must-do for any local, national or international visitors to the city, you will be blown away by the break-taking views of the city and the River Mersey from this height!
 See the Liverpool events to know about throughout the year.

-Combine an 18-hole crazy golf course with a fantastic bar, live DJ sets and delicious street food and you’ve got Ghetto Golf Liverpool.
+Combine an 18-hole crazy golf course with a fantastic bar, live DJ sets and delicious street food and you’ve got Golf Fang Liverpool (formerly known as Ghetto Golf).

 This extremely popular venue is a hit with both locals and visitors alike and is possibly one of the city’s most exciting locations!